- Experience easy cycling through Holland during peak tulip season.

 Combine time on your gorgeous boat (dining on delicious cuisine) with easy flat cycling through idyllic and traditional Dutch landscapes.

-A short ride brings you to the “Zaanse Schans" Open Air Museum which includes beautiful windmills, an authentic traditional Dutch village, and much more.
-Then return, by way of a bike ride, to the boat.
+A short ride brings you to the “Zaanse Schans" Open Air Museum which includes more windmills, an authentic Dutch wooden village, clog maker and much more.
+Return to your boat by means of a bike ride.

 This afternoon you can choose to either stay and cruise on the boat or take a ride to Haarlem.
 A short city walk is included this evening.

-After breakfast ride along dedicated cycle paths to the "Keukenhof“, arguably the most famous flower park in the world and where you can admire hundreds of thousands of tulips, daffodils, hyacinths and many other flowers in full bloom (entrance not included).
+After breakfast ride along dedicated cycle paths to the "Keukenhof“, arguably the most famous flower park in the world and where you can admire hundreds of thousands of tulips, daffodils, hyacinths and many other flowers in full bloom.

-Cycle to Aalsmeer where you can view the world-famous flower auction.
-Early in the morning millions of flowers are auctioned off here and instantly sent out to all corners of the world.
+You’re in for a real treat this morning; an early visit (06:30 AM) to the biggest flower auction in the world at Aalsmeer.
+Millions of flowers are auctioned off here and instantly sent out to all corners of the world.
 Return to the boat where you will be served a delicious brunch!

-On your last afternoon cycle into the centre of Amsterdam where you can visit some of the famous sites, including the flower market and the Anne Frank Museum, or where you can simply amble along the cobbled streets by the canals.
+On your last afternoon cycle past wetlands and into the centre of Amsterdam where you can visit some of its famous sites, including the flower market and the Anne Frank Museum, or where you can simply amble along the cobbled streets by the canals.

 Accommodation & Boat Information

 You will spend each night on the boat in your very comfortable cabin.
-The standard twin cabins are on the lower deck.
-There is also the opportunity to upgrade to a premium twin cabin.
+The standard cabins are on the lower deck although there are upgrades available.

 Your boat is always docked at night and only sails during the day.